JadhavAditya02/TODO/README.md

 ## Run this project locally

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-After cloning, run:
+After Downloading, run:

 ### `npm install`

-In the project directory, you can run:
+In the terminal, you can run:

 ### `npm start`